cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 Note that `priv` size is always 32 bytes, and that KeyGen_internal is called to produce the expanded private keys for "Private Key" in the table above.

-See the ML-DSA Private Keys section of this document for more details.
+See Section 4, ML-DSA Private Keys, for further details.

-These algorithms are used to produce signatures as described in Algorithm 2 of FIPS-204.
+These algorithms are used to produce signatures as described in Algorithm 2 of US NIST FIPS-204.

 The ctx parameter MUST be the empty string for ML-DSA-44, ML-DSA-65 and ML-DSA-87.

-Signatures are encoded as bytestrings using the algorithms defined in Section 7.2 of FIPS-204.
+Signatures are encoded as bytestrings using the algorithms defined in Section 7.2 of US NIST FIPS-204.

 When producing JSON Web Signatures, the signature bytestrings are base64url encoded, and the encoded signature size is larger than described in the table above.
 When producing COSE signatures, no encoding is needed, see {{Section 4 of RFC9052}} for more details on how COSE signatures are created.